wpilibsuite/frc-docs/source/docs/software/commandbased/convenience-features.rst

 Lambda Expressions (C++)
 ~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Due to complications in C++ semantics, capturing ``this`` in a C++ lambda can cause a null pointer exception if done from a component command of a command group.
+Whenever possible, C++ users should capture relevant command members explicitly and by value.

 C++ lacks a close equivalent to Java method references - pointers to member functions are generally not directly useable as parameters due to the presence of the implicit ``this`` parameter.
 However, C++ does offer lambda expressions - in addition, the lambda expressions offered by C++ are in many ways more powerful than those in Java.
 For specifics on how to write C++ lambda expressions, see `cppreference <https://en.cppreference.com/w/cpp/language/lambda>`__.

 Inlined Command Example